clintjedwards/gofer/website/docs/server-configuration/overview.md

 :::danger
 The token returned is a management token and as such as access to all routes within Gofer.
 It is advised that:

-1. You use this token only in admin situations
-2. To generate other lesser permissioned tokens
+1. You use this token only in admin situations and to generate other lesser permissioned tokens.
-3. Store this token somewhere safe
+2. Store this token somewhere safe

 :::

 From here you can use your root token to provision extra lower permissioned tokens for everyday use.

-When communicating with Gofer through the CLI you can set the token [one of many ways.](../cli/configuration)
+When communicating with Gofer through the CLI you can set the token to be automatically passed per request in [one of many ways.](../cli/configuration)